Days Gone Bye (The Walking Dead): Marketing

 The show's website released a motion comic based on the first issue of the original comic and voiced by Phil LaMarr.
 The site also posted a making-of documentary, and other behind-the-scenes videos and interviews.
 In the documentary, Kirkman as well as artist Charlie Adlard expressed pleasure that the show is faithful to the comic and remark on the similarities between the actors and the comic's original character drawings.
-Several scenes were screened July 23, 2010 as part of the San Diego Comic-Con in 2010.
+Several scenes were screened July 23, 2010 as part of San Diego Comic-Con in 2010.
 Hurd asserted that "[they] really are doing six one-hour movies", and Frank Darabont insisted that the series would closely reflect the development in the comics.
 "The path is a very strong template.
 But we're going to take every interesting detour we feel like taking.
 As long as were staying on the path of what Robert has done, I don't see any reason not to.
 If they have patience we'll eventually catch up to what Robert is doing."

 The Walking Dead debuted during the same week in 120 countries.
 "Days Gone Bye" premiered in Hong Kong on TVB Pearl on August 30, 2011, while it expanded in international markets during the first week of November.
 Two weeks prior to its official US premiere, the contents of the episode leaked online.
 As part of an expansive campaign to advertise and heighten anticipation for the premiere, international broadcasting affiliates of AMC and Fox coordinated a worldwide zombie invasion event days prior to the U.S. premiere.
 The event occurred in twenty six cities worldwide, in select locations including the Brooklyn Bridge in New York City, Lincoln Memorial in Washington, D.C., Palace of Westminster in London, Bosphorus Bridge in Istanbul, Acropolis of Athens in Athens, and the Museo del Prado in Madrid.
 The campaign events commenced in Hong Kong and Taipei, and culminated in Los Angeles.